EsriDevEvents/what-is-new-in-the-geodatabase-and-utility-network-apis-dts-2025/README.md

-# Esri Dev &amp; Tech Summit Demo 2025: ArcGIS Pro SDK for .NET Exporting Utility Networks for Network Analysis in the Pro SDK
+# Esri Dev & Tech summit Demo 2025: ArcGIS Pro SDK for .NET What's New in the Geodatabase and Utility Network APIs

-Will upload codes soon!
+A] LinearReferencingDemo
+*  Dynamic segmentation
+* Locate Features Along Routes

+B] TraceFeaturesDemo
+* Fetch features' info during the UN trace
+* Export results of a UN trace as a JSON file